-The Department of Secondary Education offers instruction leading to New York State initial and professional certification to teach the following subjects in Grades 7-12: English, French, Spanish, Mathematics, the sciences (Biology, Chemistry, Earth Science, and Physics), and Social Studies.
+The Adolescence Education unit of the Department of Teaching & Learning offers instruction leading to New York State initial and professional certification to teach the following subjects in Grades 7-12: English, Mathematics, the sciences (Biology, Chemistry, Earth Science, and Physics), and Social Studies.
 Certificates for teaching in New York State are automatically accepted for teaching in many other states.

 Adolescence Education Program:

 - 8 Semester Plans

 Notice to Persons Who Have Prior Felony Convictions

 State University of New York (SUNY) policy prohibits SUNY New Paltz admission applications from inquiring into an applicant’s prior criminal history.
 Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of certain academic programs and/or to meet the licensure requirements for certain professions, including the program in Adolescence Education.